Massage Therapy Schools in Oklahoma

 Average yearly salary for massage therapy in Oklahoma

-Massage therapists in the state of Oklahoma earn a mean salary of $28,590 before tips, with the salary range averaging between $16,440 to $37,660.
-Average salaries in the Oklahoma City area earn an annual mean salary of $32,490, and those working in the northeast Oklahoma non-metropolitan areas earn an average $33,840 per year - all before tips are calculated in, according to the Bureau of Labor Statistics.
+Massage therapists in the state of Oklahoma earn an average salary of $38,530 before tips according to the Bureau of Labor Statistics (2020).
 Many massage therapists increase their income by developing a specialty and by improving their skill set, or pursuing continuing education opportunities to update their techniques or add new services to their repertoires.

 Completing a program at one of the massage colleges in Oklahoma helps prepare you to be successful as a massage therapist.
 Massage therapy school graduates in Oklahoma have seen success in health care and spas.
 Whether your career goal is to travel around the world on a cruise ship, work for yourself in a private practice, or work as a massage therapist with doctors, clinics, spas and resorts.